MoseleyBioinformaticsLab/pdb_eda/doc/tutorial.rst

     analyser.biopdbObj
     analyser.pdbObj

-The **biopdbObj** contains a Biopython_ object, and the **pdbObj** contains a :class:`pdb_eda.pdbParser.PDBentry` object that includes some information that is not available in the Biopython_ object, such as space group, or rotational matrices.
+The **biopdbObj** is a Biopython_ data member instance, and the **pdbObj** is a :class:`pdb_eda.pdbParser.PDBentry` instance that includes some information that is not available in the Biopython_ instance, such as space group, or rotational matrices.

-The information about how to use and access data from **biopdbObj** found at Biopython_.
+The information about how to use and access data from the **biopdbObj** instance can be found at Biopython_.

 The header information in **pdbObj** can be accessed through *header* attribute as a data member::